magento/knowledge-base/src/troubleshooting/general/checking-deployment-log-if-the-cloud-ui-shows-log-snipped-error.md

 labels: troubleshooting,deployment log,error,Magento Commerce Cloud,Adobe Commerce,cloud infrastructure,log snipped,UI,manage log
 ---

-This article provides a solution for the issue where the Adobe Commerce on cloud architecture UI shows the *log snipped because it was too long* error message when trying to view deployment log.
+This article provides a solution for the issue where the Adobe Commerce on cloud infrastructure UI shows the *log snipped because it was too long* error message when trying to view deployment log.

 ## Affected products
 Adobe Commerce on cloud architecture (all versions)